alexandreatlima/alexandreatlima/README.md

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alexandreatlima/)

 ### About me:
-I'm a backend, frontend and mobile developer.
+I'm a frontend and mobile developer.

 ### Projects:
 If wanna see my work, take a look at this projects: